senyubia/PD2-Single-Player-Enhanced/README.md

 Using this mod online with the official PD2 gateway will *most likely* result in a ban.

 ## What is changed
 For the complete list of changes, get official PD2 (or SP+) .txt files and diff them with included files.
+Also check release info for more up to date changes.

 **Main changes compared to vanilla PD2:**
 - cubing DClone, Rathma and Lucion ingredients give 3 separate entry talismans,